1920 Politics (Hawaii): Japanese

 In 1921, Farrington applied new requirements for school emphasizing the teaching of English Language, American History, and democracy.
 In 1923, the Government passed Act 30, Act 171, and in 1925 Act 152.
 The Acts limited the range of subjects taught and put financial pressure on Foreign language schools.
 Okumura was appointed to a committee to regulate the Language school text books.

 In January 1921, Okumura began an “Education Campaign” to coax Japanese into Christianity by attempting to persuade them of its similarities to Japanese culture and to promote a strong work ethic.
-Okumura initially convinced Buddhists clergy and Japanese businessmen to support the program, believing Okumura was taking an initiative to reconcile tensions between the two faiths and join together to alleviate hostilities between Whites and Japanese.
+Okumura initially convinced Buddhists clergy and Japanese businessmen to support the program, believing Okumura was taking an initiative to reconcile tensions between the two faiths and join to alleviate hostilities between Whites and Japanese.

 The campaign was flawed from the start, since it was known that Okumura opposed the 1920 strike and sided with planters.
-It was also known that the plantations were providing Okumura and his colleagues with facilities and paying their expenses, Okumura’s close relations with the planters raising distrust amongst the Japanese.
+It was also known that the plantations were providing Okumura and his colleagues with facilities and paying their expenses, Okumura's close relations with the planters raising distrust amongst the Japanese.
 The Japanese unionists began to reject Okumura as a “traitor” and “betrayer”.
 Many did not go the programs and those who did found it taught them to become subservient workers.
-Amongst Okumura’s teachings was to reject materialism and value their role in society.
+Amongst Okumura's teachings was to reject materialism and value their role in society.
 However, this approach met with an adverse reaction from an audience with few possessions and low social status, and Okumura was accused of being a propagandist for the wealthy social elite.
 Buddhist priests were irate to discover the Christian agenda to convert Buddhists and that Umetaro Okumura was discussing with the planters the ways to restrict Buddhist practices and close Buddhist churches on plantation land.
 Okumura was also known for his offensive remarks toward Buddhists, in which he described them as “alien” and “pagan”.
 Instead of attracting the Japanese to Christianity to correct their supposed spiritual flaws, the criticisms deepened their devotion to Buddhism or Shinto and their rejection of Christianity.